Luke-Larsen/Vector-SDK-Example/README.md

 - **Contents**:
   - `Cargo.toml`: Defines the project dependencies.
   - `src/main.rs`: Contains the main application code for executing multiple commands.
   - `VectorSDK/`: A submodule containing the Vector SDK source code.
+Generally because this repo tends to be bleeding edge.
+This might not work with the standard cargo import
     - `Cargo.toml`: Defines the SDK dependencies.
     - `src/`: Contains the SDK source files.